 What’s the tryout for goalkeepers?

-You may have noticed Goalkeeper Tryouts on our schedule.
-Sometimes that position gets kind of lost at tryouts.
-We wanted to allow players that play or even specialize in that position to be able to show their skills.
 All aspiring GKs should attend the field player tryout for their age group and spend a little time after getting a GK assessment.
 Our coaches will help direct them to the right place.

 When will I know if I’ve made the team?

 Offers will typically be made within 24 hours of the last tryout date for each age group.
 However, they may be made earlier.

 What’s the difference between the Premier, Elite, & Elite 2 team?